 Duclair’s hat trick pushes Senators past Blue Jackets in OT

-Duclair struck again, though, at 12:05 into the game, this time slapping home a two-on-one pass from Artem Anisimov.
+Duclair struck again, though, at 12:05 into the game.
+This time slapping home a 2-on-1 pass from Artem Anisimov.
 Ottawa appeared to add to its advantage on Nick Paul's goal with 4:36 left in the first.
-However, video review again went in Columbus' favor, as Paul was ruled offside.
-Moments after Nilsson stopped Atkinson's shot a two-on-none Columbus break, Connor Brown went five-hole on Korpisalo off his own breakaway to give the Senators a 3-1 lead with 11:43 left in the second period.
+However, video review again went in Columbus' favor as Paul was ruled offside.
+Moments after Nilsson stopped Atkinson's shot a 2-on-0 Columbus break, Connor Brown went five-hole on Korpisalo off his own breakaway to give the Senators a 3-1 lead with 11:43 left in the second period.
 It was the second goal in as many games for Brown.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)